MicrosoftDocs/azure-stack-docs/azure-stack/includes/resource-provider-va-rotate-secrets-rotate.md

 ms.lastreviewed: 10/20/2020
 ---

-Finally, determine the resource provider's latest deployment properties, which are used to complete the secret rotation process.
+Finally, determine the resource provider's latest deployment properties and use them to complete the secret rotation process.

 ### Determine deployment properties